 end

-Create a new file .env at the root of your application.
-Add .env to your .gitignore file to make sure your credentials are not accidentally commited.
+file to make sure your credentials are not accidentally commited.

-Get your strategy credentials and place them in .env.
+Get your strategy credentials and place them in .env

 FACEBOOK_KEY=pasteyourstrategykeyhere